qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 When you create a collection, you can control how many shard replicas you'd like to store by changing the `replication_factor`.
 By default, `replication_factor` is set to "1", meaning no additional copy is maintained automatically.
 You can change that by setting the `replication_factor` when you create a collection.

-The replication factor of a collection can only be configured at creation time.
+Currently, the replication factor of a collection can only be configured at creation time.

 ```http
 PUT /collections/{collection_name}